-Liveaboard dive boats for the single traveller with single berth cabins
+Liveaboard boats for the single traveller with single berth cabins

 In my time I’ve done loads of traveling as a single traveller.
-This is great, but if you’re a solo diver, perhaps not so good.
+But if you’re a solo diver, perhaps not always so good.
 For safety reasons you shouldn’t dive alone.
 So what’s the solution if you’re looking for a Galapagos liveaboard with a single cabin?

-The Galapagos Islands are on many scuba diver's bucket list.
-This region is a part of the Atlas of Marine Protection due to it's incredible marine biodiversity.
+The Galapagos Islands are on many scuba diver’s and non-diver’s bucket lists.
+This region is a part of the Atlas of Marine Protection due to it’s incredible marine biodiversity.
 This includes being one of the best places in the world to see hammerhead sharks.

 The Islands of the Galapagos were of course made famous by Charles Darwin’s exploration.
 This gives them a huge historical background.
 But in particular in relation to the law of evolution.